Now available on YouTube: What to Wear to a Wedding: Dress Codes, Do’s and Don’t’s, don’t forget to Subscribe for more Wedding Planning Videos

 Girls – in the strictest sense, this means LONG evening dresses.
 This is where most people go wrong.
 If the bride is wearing an amazing, ornate dress, and her ‘maids are decked out in floor-length gowns, your pretty sun dress isn’t going to cut it for black tie.
 A shorter, more glamorous dress is also fine as we are usually a little more relaxed here in New Zealand.

 That doesn’t mean you have to spend a heap of cash on a fancy dress, just find something simple, timeless and elegant (black is always a god option) that you can wear again for the next black tie wedding.

-Fellas – OK, so again, technically, a black tie dress code means just that – Black suit, white dress shirt and a BLACK bow tie, but I think most bridal couples would be happy with a normal tie.
+Guys – Technically, a black tie dress code means just that – Black suit, white dress shirt and a BLACK bow tie, but I think most bridal couples would be happy with a normal tie.
 Just make sure you shoes are shined, and your shirt is ironed and you’ll look sharp.

 If you’re still stuck at the end of it all, take your cues from the bridal party.
 Ask the bride (or groom) what they have put the bridal party in and try and stick as closely to that as you can.

 While plenty of traditional wedding rules have gone out the window, there are still a few things you should definitely avoid wearing at weddings.
 As you probably know, wearing white – or off-white or ivory – is one of them, unless the invitation explicitly states that the wedding will be an all-white party.
 Denim is pretty much always off-limits, too.
 Anything too low-cut, short or otherwise attention-grabbing should also be avoided.

 Honour the importance of the event with an appropriate outfit, and remember, it’s always better to be over-dressed than under-dressed.